Smart-Recommendations/Smart-Recommendations/README.md

 # Smart Recommendations
-An app that allows the user to get movie/show recommendations based on movies/shows that the user inputs to the program.
+An app that allows the user to get movie/show recommendations based on movies/shows that the user inputs to the program and/or predictive personality preferences for entertainment.

 ## Installation
 1. Download the current version of the [apk](https://github.com/Smart-Recommendations/Smart-Recommendations/releases/tag/v0.0.1) from our official github repo.